asiaopenstack/icehouse/grizzly/readme.md

     ./openstack_stackmonkey_va.sh

-More information about the project can be viewed on the [StackMonkey pool's site](https://www.stackmonkey.com).
+More information about the project can be viewed on the [StackMonkey pool's site](https://www.stackmonkey.com/appliances/new) (requires auth to Google account).
 There is also a [video guide](https://vimeo.com/91805503) that walks you through setting up your first appliance.

 #### OpenStack Cheat Sheet
 An OpenStack Command Line Cheat Sheet is available on [Anystacker's site](http://anystacker.com/2014/02/openstack-command-line-cheat-sheet/).
 Commands can be run once the **setuprc** file has been sourced: